b00tay16/docker-aria2-pydio-seedbox/README.md

 ```
 -e RPC_SECRET                   - Is optional, if empty, a random key is generated.
 -e DOMAIN                       - Is optional, if empty, public IP is selected
+-e FTP_PASSIVE_RANGE            - Is optional, if empty, 30000:30009 is choosen
 -v <local folder>:/downloads.   - Is optional
 ```
 #### Run